 Alto Maipo’s approval by Chile’s environmental authorities did not guarantee the Project’s ultimate construction.
 While AES Gener took a crucial step forward by signing the contract with water supplier Aguas Andinas, the corporation still had to secure the loans to get the Project moving.

-In late 2013, Alto Maipo got what it had been waiting for — a windfall of loans totaling $1.2 billion USD from nine Chilean and international development banks, including the United States government.
+In late 2013, Alto Maipo got what it had been waiting for — a windfall of loans totaling $1.2 billion USD from nine Chilean and international development banks, including the development finance arm of the United States government.